corcor27/Introduction_to_R/_episodes/23-Practical.md

 Hint: It is not essential but you might find ?any() helpful.

+### Manipulating data

+1. Make a new column in the gapminder data frame that contains population in units of millions of people.

+2.

 ### Plotting

-1. Using ggplot2 plot a scatter plot of GDP against life expectancy.
+1. a) Using ggplot2 plot a scatter plot of GDP against life expectancy.

-2. Now modify the plot to show how life expectancy has changed over time.
+1. b) Now modify the plot to show how life expectancy has changed over time.

-3. Now colour code to the points to show continent.
+1. c) Now colour code to the points to show continent.

-4.
+2. Scatter plot might not be the best option for showing change over time.
+Change it to a line plot.
+Hint: you probably want to consider a new argument 'group'.